 Over the past few months, we’ve given our time to this project with money donated by so many of you.
 Some of you blogged about the Alma house and others held small fundraisers to benefit the project.
 We cannot thank you enough.

 In April, we spent a day transforming the entry hallway to create better utility:

-In May, we built them this media center.
+In May, we built them